SwimmingHoles.info logo

 BATHING SUITS Customary

 PRUITT [PRUI]: Swimming hole in the Buffalo River with a high bluff on far side for jumping.
 PHOTO .
-LAT, LON lat=36.06139, lon=-93.138889(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP MAP To get here: Going south on RT 7, about 12 miles from Harrsion (7 miles before Jasper), there is a bridge over the Buffalo River.
+LAT, LON lat=36.06139, lon=-93.138889(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP To get here: Going south on RT 7, about 12 miles from Harrison (7 miles before Jasper), there is a bridge over the Buffalo River.
 Just past this bridge, on the right is a ranger station.
 Go into the Ranger Station and park in the rear lot area.
 Walk down the path to the river - the swimming hole is here.
 (There is another swimming hole called Pruitt on the north side of this bridge - BEFORE you get to the bridge coming south on RT 7, turn left into a road that winds down to the river - a swimming hole is here also.)
 Very confident.
 Verified 5/09.
 Updated 6/2009.

 OZARK CAMPGROUND [OZAR]: Very nice, highly recommended swimming hole and fun kids jumping place in the Buffalo River at the Ozark Campground, which is a Buffalo National River campground by the National Park Service.
 There is a bluff on the far side with several levels for jumping.
 PHOTO , PHOTO .
-LAT, LON lat=36.065, lon=-93.159167(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP MAP To get here: Continuing south on RT 7 past Pruitt (above) you will soon come to a sign for the Ozark Campground (before Jasper) - turn west (right) and go abot a mile on a dirt road that is sometimes pretty steep (but a car can make it in a lower gear) to the campground.
+LAT, LON lat=36.065, lon=-93.159167(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP To get here: Continuing south on RT 7 past Pruitt (above) you will soon come to a sign for the Ozark Campground (before Jasper) - turn west (right) and go about a mile on a dirt road that is sometimes pretty steep (but a car can make it in a lower gear) to the campground.
 The swimming hole is near the rear of the campground circle.
 (Nice place to camp but very crowded on summer weekends - no reservations).
 (If you go a little ways south on RT 7 from here, still not to Jasper, you will see a sign for Erbie Campground.
 There is swimming here in the Buffalo River also but it is a long dirt road back there and the swimming hole is not as nice as at Ozark or Pruitt (above), so I would only go back there if I needed to camp.)
 Very confident.
 Verified 5/09.
 Updated 6/2009.

 BRADLEY PARK [BRAD]: Pretty nice, easily accessible swimming place in the Buffalo River right in a town park in Jasper.
 PHOTO .
-LAT, LON lat=36.00861, lon=-93.190278(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP MAP To get here: Continue south on RT 7 into Jasper.
+LAT, LON lat=36.00861, lon=-93.190278(source: Measured)(accuracy:exact) LINK TO GOOGLE MAP To get here: Continue south on RT 7 into Jasper.
 Near the courthouse, turn right onto Clark St. and continue to the park at the end of Clark St..
 Keep to the right in the park and go down to the river near the picnic pavilion.
 Very confident.
 Verified 5/09.
 Updated 6/2009.

 CONFIDENCE Very confident